NOTICE: Like any other educational tool,

 The various brands of Christ-based worship which may occupy organists from time to time are simply a faint reflection of the fact that, during the formative days of the church, local congregations became sharply divided over debates and differences; since then this distancing has never failed to keep growing.
 We organists come upon a staggering number of denominational sects, clans, and creeds each having arrived at their own self-perceived summit of theological purity.
 Even though the apostle Paul and others worked day and night to prevent it, many from the crowds in various 1st century cities who heard the gospel of grace preached fell prey to error and positions of imposture to where a fair amount of the good work he and others had started in the name of progressive revelation from God, sadly, was undone.
 From city to city these believers became imperfectly joined, lacking the same mind and judgment for which Paul pleaded for them to keep (1Cor.
 1:10).

-NOTE: The church Jesus said He would build officially began c.
-31 A.D. on the first day of Pentecost 50 days after His crucifixion and 10 days after His ascension to heaven, but He still kept the gospel of grace hidden until after He had recruited His biggest hater (Saul of Tarsus, later the apostle Paul) by knocking him down and blinding him on the Damascus road c.
-34 A.D.
-The term Churchianity encompasses the interests and practices of the followers of Christ-based denominational religion since the 1st century, each being governed by an institutionalized system of belief which insists that there is no religious truth outside its own confines.
-The term Biblical Christianity encompasses the understanding that the church Jesus is building is a spiritual organism made up of twice born believers in whom the Holy Spirit, the Spirit of Christ, indwells from trusting and believing on the Son of God and which places God's Word rather than denominational doctrine as final authority in all matters of faith and practice.
-Those in the body of Christ are people saved by Paul's gospel who take up the whole armor of God (Eph.
+NOTE: The gospel of grace which saves today was a mystery kept hidden until AFTER Christ had recruited one of His biggest haters (Saul of Tarsus, later the apostle Paul) by knocking him down and blinding him on the Damascus road [c.
+34 A.D.].
+The term Churchianity refers to Christ-based denominational religion governed by various man-made institutions, each one being an organized, integrated whole, which promote their own tenets and insist that there is no religious truth outside their own membership.
+The term Christian Bibliology encompasses the understanding that the church Jesus is building up is a spiritual organism made up believers in whom the Holy Spirit, the Spirit of Christ, indwells from trusting and believing on the Son of God and which places God's Word rather than denominational doctrine as final authority in all matters of Christian faith and practice.
+Those in the body of Christ are new creatures saved by Paul's gospel who take up the whole armor of God (Eph.
 6:13-17), give freely out of a cheerful heart to others in need, define fellowship as two or three gathered together in His name, and teach no means of salvation or justification apart from Christ Jesus alone.
 And so, with all of this variance at play, we organists can expect those worship centers where we spend our time publicly practicing our art on the instrument at hand to be all over the map when it comes to which parts of faith are focused upon, the ways congregants are taught to live out their beliefs, and the ways they choose to set up their individual governance and outreach, including their music ministries.

-We organists can also experience at times what amounts to a largely unexpected and aggressive move among the churches to erode differences in order to establish a false compatibility between the Bible on the one hand and worldly acceptance on the other.
+We organists can also experience at times what amounts to a largely unexpected and aggressive move within churchianity to erode differences in order to establish a false compatibility between the Bible on the one hand and worldly acceptance on the other.
 The boxing up of hymnals and disuse of the organ in some quarters has contributed to the implosion of certain congregations against their chief asset, which is the Word of God rightly divided.
-What this means is, pastors and teachers entrusted with the spiritual care of the body of Christ, when examining Scripture, are charged to separate truth from truth in order to come to a correct understanding and not confuse or cloud the messaging.
-If the world, i.e. the broad way that leads to destruction which according to Jesus many will follow, gets into the body of Christ it will affect musicians at least as much as it does the pastorate.
+This means separating truth from truth in order to come to a correct understanding of Christian bibliology and to be bold in this current climate of religious correctness against any conjoining of the messaging.
+God is always the same, His nature and moral code never changes, but over time His instructions have.
+In following Christ today Paul instructs us in the Word of God to join with those who in his day followed his [Paul's] pattern and example (Phil.
+3:17).

 It's a disturbing fact that a fair number of pastors today cannot admit that all of the timeless truths found in the Bible can be applied to contemporary life and faith.
-If there's any truth to "Seminaries are where faith goes to die," then one's formal training might partly figure into it, but, wherever this stance comes from, it leads people astray.
 People employ EISEGESIS when they interpret biblical passages according to what their feelings tell them and what THEY want those passages to mean.
 The trouble with this is, feelings can change over time, and the timeless and objective truths found in the Word of God never change.
 A mind truly illuminated by the Holy Spirit would know from His Word that God's instructions may change, but His eternal truths never do.
-Without employing some personal process of EXEGESIS (taking the time to examine biblical passages in context for intended meanings) any verse from Scripture can be taken out of context and used to build an argument around feelings no matter how preposterous it is; love is the God we seek, Christ is a horse thief, the Holy Spirit is a cloud with a mouth, the Jews are Christ-killers ... these kinds of blatant lies are the products of eisegesis.
-Our HERMENEUTICS in choosing any interpretation method should be evaluated carefully, prayerfully, and honestly, as it impacts how we understand the Word of God in general, and end time events in particular.
+Without employing some personal process of EXEGESIS (taking the time to examine biblical passages in context for intended meanings) any verse from Scripture can be taken out of context and used to build an argument around feelings no matter how preposterous it is, SUCH AS -- love is the God we seek, Christ was a horse thief, the Holy Spirit is a cloud with a mouth, the Jews are Christ-killers.
+Such inferences as these are blatant lies.
+Our HERMENEUTICS in choosing any interpretation method for Scripture should be evaluated carefully, prayerfully, and honestly, as it impacts how we understand the holiness of God in general and end time events in particular.

 (CON'T) ...
-Some theologians and scholars may not want to hear it, but the fundamental bibliology on which every Christian congregation can hope to stand, music and all, is rooted exclusively in the Word of God rightly divided, not in denominational claims of exclusivity.
+Some theologians and scholars may not want to hear it, but the fundamental bibliology on which every Christian congregation can hope to stand, music and all, is rooted exclusively in the Word of God rightly divided, not within the claims of churchianity.
 When God's Word is reduced to inclusiveness alongside worldly interests, preferences, and acceptance we also find congregations ignoring the relevance of being separate from today's culture, one which has pushed God, Christ, and the Bible to the edge of society and out of the public square.
 When we also take into consideration that immotive disagreement has been going on in Christian circles since the early 1st century and that somehow we organists need to find a way to rise above it to do our best work for our congregations, we're led to conclude that somewhere along the way we ourselves are going to need to come to grips with what we think of all this and how much of it we can accept.
 It costs nothing to share our concerns about this or anything else with our Creator through the connecting link of prayer.
-Those of us who haven't done it before in the quiet solitude of our own heart should give it a try.
-There's nothing to lose ... and everything to gain.

-Steven Pressfield, in his book The War Of Art, gives this natural force a name.
-He calls it resistance [See blog, The Book].
-He further explains that resistance is not simply out to discourage us from trying but is hell bent on killing our interest.
-It operates with presumed, bogus, pseudo-authority, falsely and brazenly posing as an indefectible, sham-phoney absolute.
-Since it feeds on fear it can be controlled and rendered ineffective simply by denying it the fuel that feeds it.
+Steven Pressfield, in his book The War Of Art, discusses another natural inhibiting force he calls resistance [See blog, The Book].
+His book explains how, in contemplating our next creative project, resistance is not simply out to discourage us from trying but is hell bent on killing our interest, that it operates with presumed, bogus, pseudo-authority, falsely and brazenly posing as an indefectible, sham-phoney absolute.
+But since it feeds on fear it can be controlled and rendered ineffective simply by denying it the fuel that feeds it.
 Thus the thing to do when resistance tells us to play it safe at all costs is to use it as a compass.
-The moment we sense the winds of resistance blowing in our faces telling us to avoid setting out on that new creative path because it's just too uncertain to undertake, we need to deliberately ignore it even if it's screaming in our ears, do a 180 degree turn on our fear, and head directly into those winds.
+The moment we sense the winds of resistance blowing in our faces telling us to avoid setting out on that new creative path because it's just too uncertain to undertake, we need to deliberately ignore that voice even if it's screaming in our ears, do a 180 degree about face, and head directly into it with confidence.
 The resulting discoveries and unexpected successes we can thereby experience explain how the most unlikely people have been able to achieve some of the most singular and creative accomplishments.
 They did it by taking the bull by the horns, showing fear the door, and having the courage to forge ahead, sweep their minds free of misgivings, and send resistance packing.
-By turning the tables on resistance like this and by continuing to acknowledge the heavenly realm as the wellspring of our wisdom and strength we position ourselves to be supremely poised to discover new and surprising things about ourselves, capabilities we never thought we had.
+More than any other single thing, ATTITUDE determines our attainment.
+By turning the tables on resistance like this and by continuing to acknowledge the heavenly realm as the wellspring of our wisdom and strength we position ourselves to be supremely poised to discover new and surprising things about ourselves, capabilities we thought we never had.
 Guaranteed.

 Members of praise bands are sometimes surprised to learn how closely their instruments correlate with biblical instructions given to worship musicians.
 In the book of Psalms (Ps.
 149:1-5, Ps.
 150:3-5) God's people are instructed to praise His name and rejoice in Him in the assembly of His people by means of singing and musical instruments, specifically the a) lute, harp, and other (plucked) stringed instruments, b) trumpet, c) timbrel (a framed hand drum or tambourine), d) crash cymbals, and